gioma68/mondrian-dsp/README.md

 this how-to http://thejavatar.com/dynamic-schema-processor-modify-mondrian-schema-in-run-time/ .
 Thanks very much to this guys.

-A dynamic schema processor (DSP) is a custom processor that’s run whenever Mondrian makes a connection.
+"A dynamic schema processor (DSP) is a custom processor that’s run whenever Mondrian makes a connection.
 Prior to Mondrian using the schema, the DSP can modify the schema.
-There are no restrictions on what modifications can be made, but the two most common uses of a DSP are to support localization and to restrict access to data in multi-tenanted environments.
+There are no restrictions on what modifications can be made, but the two most common uses of a DSP are to support localization and to restrict access to data in multi-tenanted environments." (from official Mondrian documentation)

 The DSP is a mondrian feature
 =============================
-The DSP is not specific to Pentaho, although the way we’ll configure it here is.
-Any system that includes Mondrian as the analytics engine can use dynamic schema processors (DSP).
+"The DSP is not specific to Pentaho, although the way we’ll configure it here is.
+Any system that includes Mondrian as the analytics engine can use dynamic schema processors (DSP)." (from official Mondrian documentation)

 ##Compilation